aaronfranke/Salesman/README.md

 # Salesman

-A program to find a short path between points (ending at the first point) on a flat euclidean plane using point substitution.
+A program to find a short path between points (ending at the first point) on a flat euclidean plane using nearest insertion.

 Written in Java. "salesman.java" is the source code.
 "salesman.jar" is a compiled and runnable version of salesman.java.